Canadian screenwriters and producers extend agreement

 ABOUT THE CMPA

-The Canadian Media Producers Association (CMPA) is the Canada’s national advocacy organization for independent producers engaged in the production and distribution of English-language content made for television, cinema and digital media channels.
+The Canadian Media Producers Association (CMPA) is the country’s leading member-based advocacy organization for independent producers, representing hundreds of companies engaged in the development, production and distribution of English-language content made for television, cinema and digital media channels.
+The CMPA works to promote the continued success of the Canadian production sector and ensure a future for diverse content made by Canadians for both domestic and international audiences. cmpa.ca

 ABOUT THE WGC